aecyia/NewWorld/_PERSONAL/_README.md

 # Read Me

-+ This is a full list of all the lore documents in the game
++ This is a full list of all the lore topics in the game
++ Includes lore topics not shown in the game (yet)
++ Does not include Informational documents (guides, tutorials, etc.)

+## Lore Tracker Project

+LoreTracker.MD
++ Full list of all the lore topics, chapters, and pages in the game
 + Includes lore documents not shown in the game (yet)
 + Does not include Informational documents (guides, tutorials, etc.)

-## Files

-LoreTracker.MD
 + Does not include subtitles, and body text

 ## Format -- Topic